 Common Side Effects of Xeomin Treatment

-Less Common Side Effects of Xeomin Treatment
+Less Common Side Effects of Xeomin Medications

 - Headache: While mild and transient, patients should seek medical attention if this symptom persists.
 Typically, proper hydration and rest can address this Xeomin side effect.